-When you sample color with the Color Eyedropper tool !, the tool automatically switches to the Apply Color mode so that you can immediately apply the sampled color.
+When you sample color with the Color Eyedropper tool [47], the tool automatically switches to the Apply Color mode so that you can immediately apply the sampled color.
+To activate the Color Eyedropper tool quickly, press Ctrl + Shift + E.

 An eyedropper tool is also conveniently located throughout in various color dialog boxes to let you sample and match colors from a document without closing the dialog box.